hasanmoudud/geocompr/main.md

 ```

 At this point there are three versions of `canterbury_height`, one created with spatial subsetting directly and the other two via intermediary selection objects.
-To explore these objects in more detail and understand spatial subsetting in more depth see the supplementary vignette [`09-advanced-subsetting.Rmd`](https://github.com/Robinlovelace/geocompr/blob/master/vignettes/09-advanced-subsetting.Rmd).
+To explore these objects in more detail and understand spatial subsetting in more depth see the supplementary vignette [Spatial Joins Extended](https://geocompr.github.io/geocompkg/articles/subsetting.html).

 ### Topological relations